concur/developer.concur.com/travel-profile/form-payment-resource-get.markdown

 **Travel Suppliers **

 This endpoint returns the OAuth consumer's preferred Form of Payment for the travel supplier's type of travel.
-For example, a rental car supplier may request the user's preferred form of payment for car rentals, and not hotel.
+For example, a rental car supplier may request the user's preferred form of payment for car rentals, and not hotel.Â

 **Travel Management Companies**